VicRoads: Operations

 From 1 July 2019, VicRoads' remaining functions were registration and licensing, and heavy vehicle compliance, enforcement and investigation functions.

 On 1 January 2020, all road management functions and responsibilities of VicRoads were transferred to and vested in the Head, Transport for Victoria, an office established under section 64A of the Transport Integration Act 2010 and currently held by the Secretary of Department of Transport.
 This meant that any reference to VicRoads in road management standards and other technical information must be construed as a reference to Head, Transport for Victoria.

 In March 2021, the Victorian Government made an in-principle decision to progress a joint venture model for VicRoads registration, licensing and custom plates.
 On 30 June 2022 the Roads Corporation ceased to exist through a legislative abolition.
-On 1 July 2022 partial privatisation formally went into effect for VicRoads through a joint venture model.
+On 1 July 2022 partial privatisation formally went into effect for VicRoads through a joint venture model with Aware Super, Australian Retirement Trust and Macquarie Asset Management.

+In early 2025, VicRoads became one of the first government agencies worldwide to implement passkeys on a large scale.
+This initiative allows nearly 5 million Victorians to securely access their myVicRoads accounts using biometric authentication methods such as Face ID, Touch ID, or Windows Hello, eliminating the need for traditional passwords.